samjwill/nvim-unception/README.md

 # Purpose

-Leverages Neovim's clientserver feature to make opening files in Neovim from within Neovim's terminal emulator easier.
+Leverages Neovim's `client-server` feature to make opening files from within Neovim's terminal emulator easier.
 Terminals will no longer go into a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
-Instead, the desired files will be opened by an instance of the "host" Neovim session, using :argedit to update the host session's arguments.
+Instead, the desired files will be opened by the "host" Neovim session, using `:argedit` to update the host session's arguments.

 # Limitations

-I'm sure there are plenty that haven't come to mind.
+I'm sure there are plenty.
 This is in an entirely experimental state currently.

 # Installation